Tzal3x/Tzal3x/README.md

 # 👋 Hello, I'm Alex

 I'm a Full-Stack Software Engineer based in Athens, Greece.
-Currently, I'm working as a Solutions Engineer at Mysten Labs, building PoCs and products based on Smart Contracts on the [Sui](https://sui.io/) network.
+Currently, I'm working as a Solutions Engineer at Mysten Labs, building PoCs and products backed by smart contracts on the [Sui](https://sui.io/) network.

 ## About Me 💻